10 Healthy Fish to Eat and 5 You Shouldn't

 3.Shark

 Regardless of what type of shark you're planning on eating, it's likely that the meat you've found is high in mercury.
-This can be a threat to whoever consumes it, and although mercury is fine in smaller doses, the amount of mercury found in a shark could cause some serious problems.
+The levels are high enough that eating it is a serious risk.

 More than that, overfishing sharks can cause massive threats to the oceanic ecosystem.
 Removing too many predators from the water can cause species of jellyfish and rays to skyrocket, which will start consuming scallops and other fish to higher degrees.
 This will continue to affect the food chain further down, leading to potential extinctions, overpopulation of certain breeds of fish, and even changes in the undercurrents of the ocean.